raul-izquierdo/english/sources/grammar/Parts of Speech/Adjectives.md

 mal hecho = poorly done
     ?
 El trabajo estaba mal hecho : `The work was poorly done`

+preciso, correcto = accurate
+    ?
+El informe era preciso y detallado : `The report was accurate and detailed`

 ## Uses of So and Such (son tan...)

 Translate (I)...